 my_feature

-for all keys that don't match another entry (in this case, any key other thankey
+for all keys that don't match another entry.
+In this case, any key other thankey

 You can set the name of the Split localhost YAML file within cache folder as shown in the example below:

-// Split API-KEY must be "localhost"
+// Split SDK key must be "localhost"

 let apiKey: String = "localhost"